lfvperes/jaguar-bot/README.md

 ### Environments:
 This project was deployed on Heroku for testing and for learning purposes.
 It won't be deployed directly from GitHub anymore to avoid releasing API Keys.

-Technically, the bot *works* and its deployment was successfully tested.
-Nevertheless, as of now, the bot is not online and won't be until it can fully operate on its own.
+The bot is now online and fully operating on its own.

-The progress can be tracked on [this GitKraken Board](https://app.gitkraken.com/glo/board/YBhZjZOeNgARRwSK) or on the [GitHub Project Board](https://github.com/lfvperes/jaguar-bot/projects/1) for the repository.
+The progress can be tracked on [this GitKraken Board](https://app.gitkraken.com/glo/board/YCg6qRdxdwARf2cU) or on the [GitHub Project Board](https://github.com/lfvperes/jaguar-bot/projects/1) for the repository.
+The result can be tracked on [this Twitter account](https://twitter.com/JaguarsDailyy)

 ### Basic functions:
 The bot can search for images based on a word of phrase and store its URLs in a JSON file.

 The stored URLs then undergo a "filtering" process using the CV API to determine whether the picture represents a _Jaguar car_ or a _Jaguar cat_, and "select" the URLs for pictures of _Jaguar cats_.
 The filter will be improved to also reject content related to sports teams.

 When a "selected" URL is to be posted, it is separated from the unused URLs and uploaded to Azure, then it is posted.
 This _will be_ useful to compare the image to be posted with recently posted ones, avoiding close duplicates.
+(Not used anymore)

 ### How to use it
 The bot already has many implemented working functions that may be useful for other projects, a tutorial will be compiled when the project is farther in development.